hyperledger-labs/orion-server/docs/architecture-and-design/block-structure.md

 title: Block Structure
 ---
 ### Block header data
-A block is a collection of ordered transactions in blockchain database.
-The header object within a block holds the block number, root hash of the transaction merkle tree, root hash of the state merkle tree, and validation information.
-Except to transactions themselves, rest of the data is stored in block header.
+A block is a collection of ordered transactions in a blockchain database.
+The header object within a block holds the block number, the root hash of the transaction merkle tree, the root hash of the state merkle tree, and the validation information.
+Except for the transactions themselves, the rest of the data is stored in the block header.

-As mentioned above, block header contains all data required to prove existence of transaction or/and specific state at block time, in addition to ledger connectivity (block existence) proofs
+As mentioned above, the block header contains all the data required to prove the existence of a transaction and/or specific state at block time, in addition to the ledger connectivity (block existence) proofs.
 - Block number
-- List of hashes (pointers) in ledger skip chain, for full explanation see [here](block-skip-chain)
+- List of hashes (pointers) in the ledger skip chain; for a full explanation, see [here](block-skip-chain)
-- Two merkle tree roots
+- Two merkle tree roots:
-    - Transactions merkle tree root - for more explanation about non-repudiation and immutability proofs see [here](tx-merkle-tree)
+    - Transaction merkle tree root - for more explanation about non-repudiation and immutability proofs, see [here](tx-merkle-tree)
-    - DB state merkle-patricia trie root - ethereum style, for full trie explanation see [here](state-merkle-patricia-tree)
+    - DB state merkle-patricia trie root - ethereum style; for full trie explanation, see [here](state-merkle-patricia-tree)
 - Validation info for all block transactions.

 ```protobuf